ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3885626">Motion</a></p>

-I think it would be better to check for [YesMyDarknesss’ interview](https://osu.ppy.sh/home/news/2024-05-28-the-followpoint-yesmydarknesss-the-master-of-osu-catch) because it was such a neat answer that there's not much to say for me.
+I think it would be better to check for [YesMyDarknesss' interview](https://osu.ppy.sh/home/news/2024-05-28-the-followpoint-yesmydarknesss-the-master-of-osu-catch) because it was such a neat answer that there's not much to say for me.
 He's definitely a better fruit teacher than I am :)

 Shout out to my man <3